 Nevertheless, the Swiss National Bank is sticking to its guns.
 It is encouraging retail banks to be “restrictive” with regard to cash withdrawals.
 And it is berating actors such as the pension fund for trying to circumvent negative interest rates.
 No one should be questioning the wisdom behind the policy!
 But the bluster isn’t hiding the fact that bankers stand upon shaky legal ground.
 The potential for a run on the banks remains.

 Insiders here look anxious to avoid a similar situation.
 Willem Buiter, the chief economist at CitiBank, thinks he’s got the answer to this banker’s quandary.
 Simply abolish cash.
 Or tax it punitively.
 He isn’t the only one supporting this radical solution.
 Other economists, including the prominent Harvard professor Kenneth Rogoff, also think banning cash is a grand idea.

 If depositors’ response to negative interest rates is predictable, so is the reaction from central planners.
 Effective herding is all about limiting the escape routes for members of the herd.

 Eliminating physical cash may well be a longer-term project, but it is not something the Fed can likely implement any time soon.
 In the meantime, there are other ways to prevent depositors from making their escape.

 Banks can also implement new policies of their own.
 Joseph Salerno from the Mises Institute discovered JPMorgan Chase leading the way.
-The bank very recently began test driving new rules in Cleveland as well as other markets.
-The bank will no longer accept cash from customers who want to use it to make mortgage payments, pay credit card balances or to cover their automobile loan.
+The bank very recently began test-driving new rules in Cleveland as well as other markets.
+The bank will no longer accept cash from customers who want to use it to make mortgage payments, pay credit card balances, or cover their automobile loan.